Logging in

 The Eagle Eye Networks API v3 uses the OAuth2 "Authorization code" grant type to authenticate a user.
 This can be used to connect an Eagle Eye user with a third-party system.

 The goal of this guide is to explain how to authenticate using the OAuth2 "Authorization code" grant type to get a set of tokens.
-These tokens can be used directly by a third-party application, and can also be used for backend-to-backend API calls between the Eagle Eye Video API Platform and a third-party system.
+Third-party applications can use these tokens to authenticate API requests to the Eagle Eye Networks Video API Platform.
+When authenticating requests in this manner, the application acts on behalf of an end user.

 If you would rather skip the guide and get the access token to use in Postman or any other API client, go to My Application.